lstodd/airbnb-london-eda/README.md

 # Airbnb London EDA

+## Motivation
+We know that the Coronavirus-19 virus has affected the travel industry a lot.
+In this piece of analysis we try to understand the impact on volume, availability and sentiment of airbnb guests.

 The github link for this project is: https://github.com/lstodd/airbnb-london-eda

 In 2020, many industries have taken a hit due to coronavirus, particularly the travel industry.